Contrasting Brooks Automation (AZTA) & Its Peers

 Institutional & Insider Ownership

 93.5% of Brooks Automation shares are owned by institutional investors.
 Comparatively, 61.3% of shares of all “Special industry machinery, not elsewhere classified” companies are owned by institutional investors.
-1.6% of Brooks Automation shares are owned by insiders.
-Comparatively, 13.1% of shares of all “Special industry machinery, not elsewhere classified” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+1.6% of Brooks Automation shares are owned by company insiders.
+Comparatively, 13.1% of shares of all “Special industry machinery, not elsewhere classified” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

+Brooks Automation pays an annual dividend of $0.40 per share and has a dividend yield of 0.4%.
+Brooks Automation pays out 26.8% of its earnings in the form of a dividend.
+As a group, “Special industry machinery, not elsewhere classified” companies pay a dividend yield of 0.6% and pay out 23.6% of their earnings in the form of a dividend.
+Brooks Automation lags its rivals as a dividend stock, given its lower dividend yield and higher payout ratio.

 Brooks Automation Company Profile